Get the farm ready for fall and winter!

-Hopefully not much…. but here are the totally important things for your barn and farm and horse stalls:
+Hopefully you don’t have too many chores…. but here are the totally important things for your barn and farm and horse stalls:

-Work on drainage for winter storms - this helps prevent too much mud, and keeps your socks dry.
+- Work on drainage for winter storms – this helps prevent too much mud and keeps your socks dry.
 Slopes, little (or big) ditches, and gravel can help here.
-You can also use electric tape or string to rope off super muddy portions of paddocks - which is, of course, where your horse wants to stand.
-Pastures and paddocks with more than one gate are useful also, as you can let one gate area rest for a bit.
+You can also use electric tape or string to rope off super muddy portions of paddocks – which is, of course, where your horse wants to stand.
+Pastures and paddocks with more than one gate are useful also, as you can let one gated area rest for a bit.
 More on mud management here!

 You can also fill in low spots with sand or gravel to help drainage.